iAJTin/iXlsxWriter/README.md

     ![Sample04.image][Sample04.image]

-### Sample 6 - Insert datatable and generic collections.
+### Sample 6 - Insert datatable and generic collections

 Basic steps, for more details please see [sample06.cs] file.